Different Roads to Learning

 5) What are your parent training session requirements?
 ABA is a fantastic therapy, but without the parents upholding it at home, it’s pretty hard to fully instill the methodology and give the child all the help they deserve Parent training lets parents feel more involved in their child’s therapy which is essential!

 6) What are the requirements of your staff?
-Parents researching ABA are shocked to hear you only need a high school diploma to be an RBT.
+Parents researching ABA facilities are shocked to hear you only need a high school diploma to be an RBT.
 If you have a higher standard for your staff of any sort, parents will feel more comfortable sending their children to your facility.

 7) What will my child’s daily schedule look like?
 Knowing what a child does throughout the day helps a parent make the decision for what works best for their child.